Caroline Alexander CBE, Group Chief Nursing Officer

 Caroline graduated as a nurse in 1987 from Edinburgh University (BSc/RGN) and has an MSc in Nursing Studies from South Bank University (2001).
 From 1987 to 1993 she specialised in nursing older people in Edinburgh and then London at Guy’s Hospital as a ward sister.
 Caroline then worked for the Foundation of Nursing Studies for three years supporting nurses to use research in practice.

-Caroline was a 2008 Florence Nightingale Leadership Scholar.
-She was a Visiting Professor at City University until 2012 and is now a Visiting Professor at Bucks New University.
-Caroline was awarded Honorary Doctorates from City, University of London in 2017 and Middlesex University in 2018 and she is a Trustee of the Foundation of Nursing Studies.
-In 2020 she was made a CBE in the Queen's birthday honours.
+Caroline was a 2008 Florence Nightingale leadership scholar and has been awarded honorary doctorates from City, University of London in 2017, Middlesex University in 2018 and University of East London in 2021.
+She is a trustee of the Foundation of Nursing Studies.
+In 2020 she was made a CBE in the Queen’s Birthday Honours.

 Email Caroline Alexander